TobyFenn/how-to-make-rain/docs/index.md

 ## Introduction

-This guide provides a comprehensive overview of cloud seeding, its processes, meteorological conditions, and scientific studies.
+This guide provides a comprehensive overview of precipitation enhancement technology, its processes, meteorological conditions, and scientific studies.
 I am writing this to use as a reference to build upon as I learn more about the field.
 But it is designed for anyone interested in weather modification techniques.

 This site is a living document, continuously updated with information as I learn more.
 For suggestions, corrections, or contributions, please contact me (tfenner@usc.edu).

-## Cloud seeding, as fast as possible
+## Precipitation enhancement fast as possible

-Cloud seeding is a weather modification technique that enhances precipitation by introducing particles into clouds.
+Precipitation enhancement technology is a weather modification technique that enhances precipitation by introducing particles into clouds.

 It works by dispersing substances like silver iodide, which act as nuclei for water vapor condensation.